Research Robots Humanoid Applications Industries Technology Contact

 Warehouse Logistics

-AGVs use odometry for precise maneuvering between storage racks where GPS is unavailable.
-It allows robots to execute smooth turns and dock accurately with charging stations.
+AGVs lean on odometry to weave precisely between tight storage racks where GPS won't cut it.
+It nails smooth turns and perfect docking at charging stations.

 Autonomous Cleaning